dthuilot/route53-python/README.md

     Path to the source file of the format [{"service_name":"a","host":"b"}]
 * `batchFile`

-    Path to the batch file generated for the actions on the Route53 records (the file itself is not used actyally but should be backuped with a timestamp to keep the history of the changes)
+    Path to the batch file generated for the actions on the Route53 records (the file itself is not used but should be backuped with a timestamp to keep the history of the changes)

 * `dnsZoneID`